Restructuring to get rid of an employee

 We’ve written a lot about the disciplinary process as it’s a procedure that can cause employers headaches.

 The process is clearly laid out in employment law and must be fair and reasonable at all times.
-It’s important to get the process right, including presenting your concerns to the employee, allowing them to respond, and then taking that response into account in making a decision.
-It may result in giving them a written warning or it there may be a reasonable explanation or mitigating circumstance.
+It’s important to get the process right, including presenting your concerns to the employee, giving them reasonable time to provide you with a response, and then taking that response into account before making a decision.
+It may result in giving them a written warning, or you may decide to conclude the disciplinary with no warning because there was a reasonable explanation or mitigating circumstance.

 Done well, the disciplinary process should motivate the employee to improve.
 If they don’t, you can hold them closely to account through repeated disciplinary processes.

-After two written warnings you can look at dismissal.
-Obviously, going through three disciplinary processes won’t be a quick fix like a restructure might appear to be, but following correct procedure is far more legally robust.
+Obviously, going through three disciplinary processes won’t be a quick fix, and it may be tempting to go with a”one-and-done” restructure instead, but following correct procedure is far more legally robust.
 It’s also better for your company’s culture and reputation.

 Learn more about the disciplinary process.